veertuinc/anka-docs/aws-ec2-mac/using-local-storage.md

   Use local storage disk for AWS EC2 Mac instances
 ---

 According to https://aws.amazon.com/blogs/aws/announcing-amazon-ec2-m4-and-m4-pro-mac-instances/, M4 instances now come with a local storage disk.
-This disk is not formatted or used by default.
 This guide will walk you through how to prepare it in your own AMIs.

 ### Step 1: Log into the instance